-ESG Credentials are proprietary to HSBC, subject to ongoing research and might have changed over time as new criteria are identified.
+ESG Credentials are proprietary to HSBC, subject to ongoing research and may change over time as new criteria are identified.
 Notwithstanding the Excluded Activities as detailed below, the inclusion of an issuer in the sub-fund's investment universe was at the discretion of the Investment Adviser.
-Issuers with improved ESG Credentials may be included when their credentials are still limited.
+Issuers with improving ESG Credentials may have been included when their credentials were still limited.